jonandergomez/teaa_lab/README.md

 ## Environment

-Configuration for this subject in the private cluster of virtual machines of [DSIC](https://www.dsic.upv.es)
+Configuration for this subject in the private cluster of virtual machines of the Department of Computer Science [DSIC](https://www.dsic.upv.es)
 - [portal-ng](portal.dsic)

 ## Lab practices